Canada's Arctic Council Chairmanship

-Canadians are pleased to welcome meetings of the Arctic Council to our North over the coming two years.
+Canadians were pleased to welcome meetings of the Arctic Council to our North over the course of our two year Chairmanship.

-We will highlight Canada’s dynamic and vibrant North and showcase its peoples, cultures and stories.
+We highlighted Canada’s dynamic and vibrant North and showcased its peoples, cultures and stories.

 The Arctic Council was established in 1996, with Canada serving as its first chair.
-Canada is proud to launch its second term as chair (2013-15), which also marks the start of the second round of chairmanships for all Arctic states.
+Canada assumed its second term as chair from 2013 to 2015.

 Development for the people of the North

 More than four million people, living in the eight Arctic states that make up the Arctic Council, call the Arctic region home.

 The theme of Canada’s chairmanship is “development for the people of the North,” with a focus on responsible Arctic resource development, safe Arctic shipping and sustainable circumpolar communities.

 Since its inception, the Council has undertaken important work to address the unique challenges and opportunities facing the Arctic region.
 As these challenges evolve, so must the Arctic Council.